Anterior cruciate ligament (ACL) surgery is done to reconstruct the ACL in the knee after it is torn.

 Description of the Procedure

-The range of motion of your knee will be examined to confirm the ACL tear.
-Next, another tendon in your knee or hamstring will be located (called autograft) to reconstruct the torn ligament.
-Sometimes a donor graft (called allograft) is used.
-The graft tendon will be formed to the correct size.
+A tendon in the knee or hamstring will be used to reconstruct the torn ligament.
+Sometimes a donor graft is used.
+The tendon will be formed to the correct size.

 Once the graft is securely in place, the knee’s range of motion will be tested.
 Other tests will be done as well.
 The skin will be closed with stitches.
-Bandages and/or a brace will be placed on the knee.
+Bandages will be used.

 How Long Will It Take?